visgl/loaders.gl/modules/gltf/docs/api-reference/gltf-loader.md

   baseUri: String,

   // JSON Chunk
-  json: Object, // This will be the standard glTF json structuure shown above
+  json: Object, // Containse the parsed glTF JSON or the parsed GLB JSON chunk

   // Length and indices of this array will match `json.buffers`
   // The GLB bin chunk, if present, will be found in buffer 0.
-  // Additional buffers are fetched or base64 decoded from the JSON uri:s.
+  // Additional glTF json `buffers` are fetched and base64 decoded from the JSON uri:s.
   buffers: [{
     arrayBuffer: ArrayBuffer,
     byteOffset: Number,